require(["esri/views/SceneView"], (SceneView) => { /* code goes here */ });

 -

-The extent represents the visible portion of a map within the view as an instance of Extent.
+The extent represents the visible portion of a map within the view as an instance of an Extent.
 Setting the extent immediately changes the view without animation.
 To animate the view, see goTo().

 Rather than using extent to change the visible portion of the map in a SceneView, you should use camera since it easily allows you to define the heading, elevation and tilt of the observation point from which the view's perspective is created.